paulmojicatech/pmt-grocery-list-organizer/README.md

 # Creating an Ionic and Web App With an NX Monorepo

 ## Purpose
 The purpose of this article is to utilize NX workspace to create both a native application and a web application using the monorepo pattern.
 The application will be an application that will track the grocery list items you create.
 In the application, you will create a grocery list.
 After creating the grocery list, you will be able to open the application either as a web application or as a native application to see when the items were purchased.
 You will also be able to mark the item as used.
-Finally, you will receive a notification after 3 days when you have a perishable item that has not been used yet.
+Finally, you will receive a notification when you open the app if you have a perishable item that has not been yet been used and was purchased more than 3 days ago.

 ## What is a Monorepo
 A monorepo is the pattern of having all of your applications and libraries within one repository.
 When generating the artifacts for your application, there is a build process that will compile the application and include all of the libraries that are needed in the application.